triton-inference-server/server/deploy/nebius/README.md

 It uses one GPU, one HTTP port and managed HTTPS bearer-token authentication.
 No Kubernetes cluster or changes to Triton are required.

-> **Validation status:** model preparation and the local CPU/HTTP-contract tests
+> **Validation status:** the image and authenticated GPU inference were exercised
-> have been exercised.
-The GPU container and Nebius deployment have not yet been
+> on Nebius with one L40S, including a successful stop/start and repeat smoke
-> validated.
-Complete the [validation checklist](#validation-checklist) before
+> test.
+The [validation checklist](#validation-checklist) records the scope and
-> relying on this example.
-In particular, confirm the selected image's driver
+> remaining limits.
+The current API requires a short unique image tag instead
-> compatibility with the GPU platform.
+> of a digest reference; see [image preparation](#prepare-the-model-and-image).

 An Endpoint runs until stopped or deleted.
 This recipe does not configure autoscaling, scale-to-zero, high availability or preemptible recovery.
 It uses